alok/notational-fzf-vim/README.md

 let g:nv_yank_separator = "\n"

 " Boolean.
 If set, will truncate each path element to a single character.
 If " you have colons in your pathname, this will fail.
-Not set by default. let g:nv_use_short_pathnames = 0
+Set by default let g:nv_use_short_pathnames = 1

 "List of Strings.
 Shell glob patterns.
 Ignore all filenames that match any of " the patterns.